-In < <program>> learners will always:</program> Be clean and odor free. ☐ Wear shoes.
-In < <program>>, learners will not:</program> dress in such a way that others are distracted from studying. dress in such a way as to be a danger to themselves or others. display immoral, obscene, or indecent messages or pictures. display messages or pictures promoting violence, gang activity, or drugs (including alcohol and tobacco).
-Failure to follow < <program>> Code of Conduct or Dress Code may result in dismissal.</program> l have ı ead, or had read to me, and understand this page.
-Studen : SignatureDate Staff M ember SignatureDate
+In < <program>&gt; learners will always:</program> Be clean and odor free.
+Wear shoes.
+In " &lt;rogram&gt;&gt;, learners will not: dress in such a way that others are distracted from studying. dress in such a way as to be a danger to themselves or others. display immoral, obscene, or indecent messages or pictures. display messages or pictures promoting violence, gang activity, tobacco). or drugs (including alcohol and Failure to follow < <program>&gt; Code of Conduct or Dres</program> ss Code may result in dismissa have i ead, or had read to me, and understand this page.
+Studen t Signature Date Staff M ember Signature Date